 - Buy gear bigger than they currently need it – even boots.
 A pair of thick walking socks can counter-balance the bigger size.

 - Check adult sale rails for XXS sizes.
-These are often the last items to sell, and can fit a child with a bit of creative rolling-up!
+These are often the last items to sell, and can fit a child with a bit of creative pulling-in and rolling-up!

 - Sports Direct is a great, low-cost place for walking socks, trousers, gloves and hats.